dulnan/nuxt-plugin-order/README.md

 # nuxt-plugin-order

-A small build module for Nuxt 3 to enforce a specific order of plugins at buld time.
+A small build module for Nuxt 3 to enforce a specific order of plugins at build time.

 ## Setup